dubo-dubon-duponey/docker-debian/README.md

 ## How does this work in detail?

-### Stage-1 rootfs
+### rootfs

-The purpose of the first stage image is solely to generate a viable Debian rootfs for your host platform.
+The purpose of the first stage is solely to generate a viable, local Debian rootfs for your host platform - it only runs if there is locally available rootfs.

+If you checked out this repository without modification, and assuming you are on amd64, this will not run, since a rootfs is provided already (under `rootfs/linux/platform/debootstrap.tar`).

-We do provide one already for amd64 (`rootfs/linux/platform/debootstrap.tar`), but encourage you to delete it and rebuild it, then verify the sha did not change:
+Though, even in that case, we encourage you to delete it and rebuild it, then verify the sha is still the same:
 `37b44e53477829775dbe19f5cc752229697996923a6e02cf51443360f63eb409ec9cf2767b66afed28e1191fa291b2b2d408e8cc8e66d40c653fc105a4bc2d07`

 In order to generate this first rootfs, you do need an existing Debian Buster image.